-TfL are managing their network better in terms of interventions to manage planned and unplanned events, computer controlled signals and works to improve the through-flow of junctions etc. JTR was however below target this quarter and below its end of year target.
+TfL are managing their network better in terms of interventions to manage planned and unplanned events, computer controlled signals and works to improve the through-flow of junctions etc. JTR was however below target this quarter.

 There may be an indication of a reversal in the long term trend of reducing traffic volume which, if it continues, may mean increased congestion levels and the problems this will bring in the future.
+TfL propose to reduce their measure of reliability on the road network from 89% to 88.8%.
 There needs to be a substantive policy response to the increasing congestion on London's streets, particularly along bus routes.

-Given the focus there has been on cycling and it being an integral part of the Mayor's Transport Strategy, it is pleasing to see a sharp rise in cycling this quarter and the end of year target being met.
+Given the focus there has been on cycling and it being an integral part of the Mayor's Transport Strategy, it is pleasing to see another sharp rise in cycling this quarter.